imzhangjinming/Cpp-primer-notes/README.md

 # Cpp-primer-notes
-Notes I take when reading cpp primer 5 edition
+Notes I take when reading cpp primer 5th edition
+It's for personal use.